EAAMO/conference2025/content/become_a_sponsor/index.md

 </table>

 **Additional sponsorship opportunities:**
-Co-branded event that can be tailored to the needs of the sponsor, including but not limited to: designated interviews space, informational booth, hackathon, lunches with discussion prompts, and similar.
+Join us in designing co-branded events during the conference, such as a hackathon, lunches with discussion prompts designed by sponsors, dedicated interview space or informational booth etc.

 ## Past Sponsors